scc-digitalhub/docs/user/docs/tasks/data.md

                                 path="s3://my-bucket/my-dataitem.ext")
 ```

 The syntax is the same for all CRUD methods.
-The following sections describe how to create, read, update and delete a data item, focusing on managing data items through its library.
+The following sections describe how to create, read, update and delete a data item, focusing on managing data items through the library.
 If you want to manage data items from the project, you can use the `Project` object and avoid having to specify the `project` parameter.

 ##### Create